 If amyloidosis is diagnosed early, treatments may be more likely to work.
 Treatment goals may include preventing or slowing the buildup of amyloid proteins, managing symptoms, and treating organ damage.

 Several medications can be used to treat the different types of amyloidosis.
 You may receive one or a combination of these drugs.
-Most of these medications are not officially approved by the United States Food and Drug Administration (FDA) to treat amyloidosis, but clinical trials have shown they can be helpful for people with this disease.
+Most of these medications are not officially approved by the U.S. Food and Drug Administration (FDA) to treat amyloidosis, but clinical trials have shown they can be helpful for people with this disease.

 Chemotherapy medications can be used to treat amyloid light-chain (AL) amyloidosis.
 Although this disease is not itself a cancer, medications used to treat blood cell cancers can sometimes be effective.
 AL amyloidosis, also called primary amyloidosis or immunoglobulin light-chain amyloidosis, develops from plasma cells.
 When these cells make abnormal light-chain proteins — which are normally used to produce antibodies for fighting infection — the proteins form amyloid fibrils that build up throughout the body.
 Researchers have found that drugs designed to treat multiple myeloma, a cancer of the plasma cells, can also attack abnormal plasma cells that cause AL amyloidosis.